Ninja-Squad/ninja-squad.github.com/_posts/2015-07-15-what-is-new-angularjs-1.4.md

 Let's say you have to pick your user to pick her two favorite ponies, with two select.
-You don't want her to pick the same one twice, so, in the second select, you're gonna disable the option picked in the first one.
+You don't want her to pick the same one twice, so, in the second select, you want to disable the option picked in the first one.
 The `ngOptions` micro-syntax has been enriched with `disable when` to achieve this.

     Most fav: <select ng-model="mostFav"